 We have 5 simple rules: Follow instructions, listen carefully, try hard, respect others and keep safe.

 IMPLEMENTATION OF POLICY

-.
-Ciuc a mari it point: polypourladge the reason it point: acknowledge the reason OS or EHT to share work or for them to praise the child. hem for the Star Pupil Award for Celebration Assembly.
+Give a merit point: acknowledge the reason Send to HOS or EHT to share work or for them to praise the child.
+Nominate them for the Star Pupil Award for Celebration Assembly.
 A quiet word to ask pupils to sort things out before a warning is required.
-IVEIIIIIU Children are reminded of the desired behaviour.
+Children are reminded of the desired behaviour.
 This should be discrete and non intrusive (This should, in most cases, quickly lead to a child refocusing on learning).
-Marp If behaviour does not change quickly: vvani Children are given a quiet/discrete warning that if their behaviour continues they will lose 2-5 minutes of break time.
-Children are reminded of the desired behaviour. • Time out in the classroom (Reading area/separate table) might be considered in a supportive way to help a child settle/regulate. • If behaviour improves leave for 5-10 minutes and then acknowledge the good choice made • Staff supervising breaktimes can also use a warn that children be given time out and that they will need to stand with an adult for five minutes.
-Sanction • A consequence is given: 2-5 minutes taken off break with child making up the time.
-Staff take the opportunity to give words of encouragement to support a child in improving their behaviour despite the consequence given. • If behaviour improves leave for 5-10 minutes and acknowledge the good choice made) All children should be clear on the reason for the consequence. aviour continues ing is given briefly reminding the child of the desired behaviour and stating that if they haviour then they will need to miss the whole of play or they will need to go to buddy continues two consequences can be used: is not disrupting the class: child misses a full break, they complete work and the teacher informs the parents/carers.
+If behaviour does not change quickly: Children are given a quiet/discrete warning that if their behaviour continues they will lose 2-5 minutes of break time.
+Children are reminded of the desired behaviour.
+Time out in the classroom (Reading area/separate table) might be considered in a supportive way to help a child settle/regulate.
+If behaviour improves leave for 5-10 minutes and then acknowledge the good Staff supervising breaktimes can also use a warn that children be given time out and that they will need to stand with an adult for five minutes.
+A consequence is given: 2-5 minutes taken off break with child making up the time.
+Staff take the opportunity to give words of encouragement to support a child in improving their behaviour despite the consequence given.
+If behaviour improves leave for 5-10 minutes and acknowledge the good choice made) All children should be clear on the reason for the consequence. v Level Behaviour continues RN further warning is given briefly reminding the child of the desired behaviour and stating that if they tinue the behaviour then they will need to miss the whole of play or they will need to go to buddy s.
+NCTION e behaviour continues two consequences can be used: Behaviour is not disrupting the class: child misses a full break, they complete work and the teacher informs the parents/carers.
 If behaviour is disruptive time out is given in buddy class usually for up to 15 minutes: Teachers may feel it is helpful to give a few minutes of time out, either in the classroom or in another classroom.
 This is known as 'Buddy Class'.
 When entering their buddy class the child sits in an allocated space.
 The teacher acknowledges using a non-verbal signal.
-This time can help children to regulate t their behaviour and they are expected to complete their work.
-The teacher informs the to regulate to parents/care their behaviour and they are expected to complete their work.
-The teacher informs the ers. to regulate t parents/care A child reachin their behaviour and they are expected to complete their work.
-The teacher informs the ers.
-Ing this point has the incident recorded on CPOMS to regulate t parents/care A child reachin - Member of S their behaviour and they are expected to complete their work.
-The teacher informs the ers. ng this point has the incident recorded on CPOMS SLT is called for to regulate t parents/care A child reachin - Member of S - SLT member their behaviour and they are expected to complete their work.
-The teacher informs the ers.
-Ing this point has the incident recorded on CPOMS SLT is called for er discretely asks the child to leave the classroom or playground to regulate t parents/care A child reachin - Member of S - SLT member - Calming tim their behaviour and they are expected to complete their work.
-The teacher informs the ers. ng this point has the incident recorded on CPOMS SLT is called for er discretely asks the child to leave the classroom or playground he is given to regulate t parents/care A child reachin - Member of S - SLT membe - Calming tim - SLT membe their behaviour and they are expected to complete their work.
-The teacher informs the ers.
-Ing this point has the incident recorded on CPOMS SLT is called for er discretely asks the child to leave the classroom or playground he is given er discusses incident: A restorative/reflective conversation takes place to regulate t parents/care A child reachin - Member of S - SLT member - Calming tim - SLT member - An appropri their behaviour and they are expected to complete their work.
-The teacher informs the ers. ng this point has the incident recorded on CPOMS SLT is called for er discretely asks the child to leave the classroom or playground he is given er discusses incident: A restorative/reflective conversation takes place hat action/consequence is decided upon/agreed to regulate t parents/care A child reachin - Member of - SLT membe - Calming tim - SLT membe - An appropri Serious incider their behaviour and they are expected to complete their work.
-The teacher informs the ers.
-Ing this point has the incident recorded on CPOMS SLT is called for er discretely asks the child to leave the classroom or playground he is given er discusses incident: A restorative/reflective conversation takes place ✓ Send to HO ✓ Nominate th Remind Warn Warn Sanction Sanction Low Level Beh WARN - a further warn continue the be class.
-SANCTION If the behaviour i teacher info If behaviour may feel it
+This time can help children to regulate their behaviour and they are expected to complete their work.
+The teacher informs the parents/carers. hild reaching this point has the incident recorded on CPOMS Member of SLT is called for SLT member discretely asks the child to leave the classroom or playground Calming time is given SLT member discusses incident: A restorative/reflective conversation takes place An appropriate action/consequence is decided upon/agreed ious incidents would include the following: Persistent disruption, bullying, racist incident, threatening behaviour, violence/aggression to